Try Spam for breakfast.

 Coffee was drunk at home as part of the daily routine, as well as to show hospitality to guests.
 Outside of the home, people visited coffee houses to drink coffee and engage in conversation, listen to music, mingle and catch up on news.
 Without the modern technologies we have today, coffee houses and pubs became spots for sharing information.
 They were often referred to as “Schools of the Wise.”

-One of the oldest coffee shops in the world is located in New York.
+The oldest coffee shop in the US is located in New York.
 There is a coffee shop named Caffè Reggio that has been operating since 1927 and is home to the very first espresso machine in the United States.

 The Dude of Food’s introduction to coffee was during the summer of 1981 when I traveled around the United States on a youth tour.
-I remember going to Brennan’s in New Orleans and trying their famous coffee as everyone was talking about it.
+I remember going to Brennan’s in New Orleans and trying their famous coffee, as we noticed everyone was talking about it.
 A few friends and I were all wound up from drinking way too many cups during our breakfast.
 Being that we were 14-15 years old the effect was gnarly.
 We started sweating and ran around the city for a couple of hours after breakfast, trying to keep up with ourselves.

 The next story that helped shape my mind about coffee was during the road to qualify for the world cup games.
-I was in Antigua, Guatemala and a big point match was to begin at 5:30am between Mexico and USA.
+I was in Antigua, Guatemala and a big match was to begin at 5:30am between Mexico and USA.
 Being that it was still a little early for beers, I began drinking coffee while watching the match.
-I really liked the taste of the fresh Guatemalan coffee and it quickly became my favorite for years.
+I really liked the taste of the fresh Guatemalan coffee and it quickly became my favorite coffee.
 I always buy the Starbucks Antigua version when I see the bags in the market.

 For the last couple of years I’ve had a Brazilian girlfriend.
 Brazil is the number 1 producer of coffee beans in the world.
 Upon returning from a visit to Brazil she brought back some coffee.
 The brand was Pilao and I love it too.
 It’s really strong so it doesn’t take huge heaps to get a good cup of coffee.